The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Introduction

+Overall, our results demonstrate---both theoretically and empirically---that DH-int is a robust and reliable approach for deciding which profiles to display in curated dating platforms.
+Beyond its robustness, DH-int offers a simple yet powerful framework that performs near-optimally in practice across diverse platform designs and user behaviors.
+Together, these findings indicate that platforms can substantially enhance matching outcomes and user satisfaction by implementing DH-int, thereby strengthening retention and engagement while remaining operationally efficient.

-\paragraph{Organization of the paper.} In Section~\ref{sec: literature}, we discuss the most related literature.
-In Section~\ref{sec: model}, we introduce our model, discuss its two-period version, and introduce DH.
-In Section~\ref{sec: results}, we theoretically analyze the two-period version of the problem and provide performance guarantees under different platform designs.
-In Section~\ref{sec: experiments}, we numerically analyze DH and compare it with other benchmarks for different platform designs.
-In Section~\ref{sec: extensions}, we provide several extensions of our baseline model.
-Finally, in Section~\ref{sec: conclusions}, we conclude.
-We defer all the proofs to the Appendix.
+\paragraph{Organization of the paper.} Section~\ref{sec: literature} reviews the most closely related literature.
+Section~\ref{sec: model} introduces our model, formally defines one-lookahead policies, and presents our main heuristic.
+In Section~\ref{sec: analysis two period model}, we analyze the two-period version of the problem, establish performance guarantees for DH-int, and discuss other benchmarks.
+Section~\ref{sec: analysis T period model} extends some results to the general $T$-period setting.
+Section~\ref{sec: experiments} reports our empirical evaluation, and Section~\ref{sec: conclusions} concludes.